aa-ag/liapi/README.md

 # LinkedIn's API

-curious about endpoints in linkedin's api -- seeing what can be automated or done with it.
+curious about endpoints on linkedin's api -- seeing what can be automated or done with it.

 ## dependecies